Rushi (film): Soundtrack

 The music was composed by Snigha and the duo Don-Chandran.
 The lyrics were written by Krishna Chinni.
 The audio was released through Aditya Music.

 Reception

 A critic from The Times of India wrote that "the director deserves a pat on the back for attempting a novel subject, and a socially relevant theme even if he only managed to partially pull it off".
 A critic from Rediff.com said that "Rushi has a meaningful theme.
 The film should be appreciated for tackling a different subject and a significant theme".
-A critic from 123telugu opined that "Rushi is a very different movie when compared to the regular formula movies that come out of industry.
-It is an honest and mature portrayal of a young doctor’s crusade against the system for the sake of his patient".